Interim head, aviation department

 King served as an Army aviator for more than 20 years.
 After retiring in 1992, he worked as a flight instructor and government contractor before joining the K-State Salina faculty in 1998.

 In 2001 he was designated a Master Certified Flight Instructor by the National Association of Flight Instructors, becoming the first from K-State Salina and the sixth Kansan to earn the honor.
 He has renewed this designation biannually since his original designation.
+He was named interim head of the aviation department in 2014.

 King received his master's degree in secondary education from Georgia State University in 1975 and a master's degree in computer resource and information management from Webster University, Kansas City, Mo., in 1996.
 He attended the U.S. Army Command and General Staff College at Fort Leavenworth, Kan., in 1983 and the U.S. Air Force's Air War College at Maxwell Air Force Base, Ala., in 2000.
 He completed the Kansas State University graduate certificate in advising in 2009.